exoplatform/exoplatform.github.io/docs/guide/getting-started/Introduction.md

 There are however a few **notable exceptions** :

 - **Connectors to paid third party software** (Microsoft, Google) are excluded from the community edition
+- **OnlyOffice** is distributed with the community edition.
-- **OnlyOffice** and **Jitsi** modules are not distributed with the community edition.
-However, connectors are included and can be used to package open source versions of those tools
+- **Jitsi** and **MatrixChat** modules are not packaged with the community edition.
+However, these modules are open-source aand available for packaging.
+A documentation explaining how to deploy is in construction
 - **Advanced administration** and **security** features are excluded from the community edition Moreover, eXo Platform CE does not benefit from professional grade **support** and **maintenance** programs, included in the subscription, nor from our enterprise **on demand services**.